 If you are using a multisport mode, switch sports by keeping the upper right button pressed.

 After you stop the recording, you are asked how you felt.
 You can answer or skip the question (see Feeling).
 Then you get a summary of the activity that you can browse through with the upper or lower right buttons.

 If you made a recording you don't want to keep, you can delete the log entry by scrolling down to Delete and confirm with the middle button.
 You can also delete logs in the same way from the logbook.

 Your watch comes with a wide range of pre-defined sport modes.
-The modes are designed for specific activities and purposes, from a casual walk outside to cross country skiing.
+The modes are designed for specific activities and purposes, from a casual walk outside to a triathlon race.

 When you record an exercise (see Recording an exercise), you can scroll up and down to see the short list of sport modes.
-Select the Other icon at the end of the short list to view the complete list of sport modes.
+Tap the icon at the end of the short list to view the complete list and see all sport modes.